-So, for Day 1, just commit to one thing: pacing yourself.
+So, to start, just commit to one thing: pacing yourself.

 That’s all.
 Commit to tackling this problem of reclaiming your balance and setting boundaries in your life one day at a time over the next 28 days, to deliberately finding and addressing each of the stressors in your life one at a time.
 We’ll make space for things that are important and learn to put aside those that aren’t.
 One at a time, one day at a time.